ffrouin/docker/shipyard/README.md

-# Docker on GNU/Linux systems
+# Docker on Ubuntu 14.04 LTS systems

 ## Shipyard Managment Script
 [Shipyard](https://shipyard-project.com/) is a great initiative in order to allow end-users to access